tomwhite/covid-19-uk-data/README.md

 * "Confirmed cases" are the number of people with a positive test.
 * "Deaths" are hospital deaths, so they don't include deaths of people with COVID-19 who died at home for example.
 (Although [this changed in England on 29 April 2020](https://coronavirus.data.gov.uk/about#changes-to-the-reporting-process).)

 Note that the totals for the UK don't necessarily equal the sum of the totals of the four nations (England, Scotland, Wales, Northern Ireland), due to differences in date reported.
-In particular, the number of people tested in the UK is significantly higher than the sum of totals for the nations, since the UK figure includes "pillar 2" tests that are not assigned to any nation (see this [note](https://coronavirus.data.gov.uk/about#total-and-daily-uk-cases)).

 You can use these files without reading the rest of this document.